 Choosing when you eat breakfast, lunch, and dinner every day helps your body stay on track.
 Eat throughout the day so you feel energised for longer.
 And remember, not all snacks are created equal!
 So don't feel guilty for adding a couple of snacks in between meals, just be conscious of making smarter choices and opting for whole food options, such as fruit, vegetables, or Greek yoghurt, to keep you feeling energised and fuller for longer.
 For more healthy snack options for on the go, click here.

 Just like food, your body absolutely needs hydration in order to run effectively.
 Not only that, but when you lack hydration, your mind loses concentration and focus.

 Staying hydrated helps with headaches, mood changes, and your gut health.
 The recommended water intake is 8 glasses daily, but you can also find fluids in tea, juices, smoothies and more.
 My Green Machine Smoothie is always a winner when I need a H20 boost and some extra micronutrient goodness in my day!

 Caffeine can be great if you are looking for a boost in energy.
 However, this instant solution can lead to issues further in your day.

 Crashes can include, feeling anxious or even depressed when you go through withdrawals.

 If stopping your caffeine all together is too difficult, try cutting down on how much you drink.
+Cut your intake gradually - instead of three coffees a day, cut down to two over a week, and the following week try to drink just one a day.
 Your body and your mind will thank you later.

 4. Eating Right